dmnfarrell/dmnfarrell.github.io/_posts/2023-01-23-geopandas-delaunay-graphs.markdown

 ## Background

 Geopandas `Geodataframes` store spatial data such as points and polygons.
 This post adapts code a from some examples online to show how to convert spatial points into a [Delaunay graph](https://cartography-playground.gitlab.io/playgrounds/triangulation-delaunay-voronoi-diagram/).
-This connects adjacent points only.
+This is a undirected graph with edges between adjacent points only.
 This may be useful for building a spatial contact network of neighbouring points and doing further processing.
 Here we convert into [networkx](https://networkx.org) graphs.

 First we make a `GeoDataFrame` from some random points: